-Experience yoga at 3300m just under Mont Fort after sunrise!
-This was the first time I have ever done yoga in socks – it was too cold to take them off!
-There are also blankets as well as mats!
+Experience yoga at 3300m just under Mont Fort after sunrise.
+This was the first time I have ever done yoga in socks – it was too cold to take them off.
+Luckily there are blankets as well as mats.

-We took photos after class.
+We took photos after the yoga class.
 The light was better then and we were able to move into the poses comfortably.
-Also, I had spent much of the class figuring out which angles and directions would make for the best shots!

 7. The Terrace at Chalet Adrian

-If you’re looking for a beautiful and classic chalet experience then Chalet d’Adrien is the place for you!
-This Relais Chateau property has possibly the most stunning terrace in Verbier.
+If you’re looking for a beautiful and classic chalet experience then Chalet d’Adrien is the place for you.
+This Relais Chateau property has possibly the most stunning terrace in Verbier Switzerland.
 Indeed Chalet d’Adrien won the prize for the most beautiful terrace in Europe in 2015.

 The terrace is situated above Verbier and has stunning 180-degree views.

-The terrace is open for a bbq lunch and is a lounge bar in the evening.
-It serves coffee and cakes all afternoon.
-It is most famous for its Sunday seafood brunch.
+The terrace at Chalet d’Adrien Verbier is open for a bbq lunch and is a lounge bar in the evening.
+This Verbier hotel serves coffee and cakes all afternoon.
+Chalet d’Adrien Switzerland is most famous for its Sunday seafood brunch.

 8. Verbier 3-D Sculpture Park

 From La Chaux to Les Ruinettes at an altitude of 2300m is the Verbier 3-D Sculpture Park.
 These works of art are created by international artists who are invited to visit Verbier every 2 years.
-The park is free – the sculptures literally start appearing.
+Admission to the Verbier 3D Sculpture Park is free – the sculptures literally start appearing.

 The majority of the sculptures are “against” the mountain.
-I found the bird and the boat most photogenic as I was able to have them in the foreground against the stunning views.
+I found the bird and the boat sculptures most photogenic as I was able to have them in the foreground against the stunning views of the Swiss Alps.